Learning Selective Sensor Fusion for States Estimation

 \subsubsection{Visual Feature Encoders}

 As visual feature encoders are used in both global relocalization and odometry estimation, they are designed with respect to the property of each task for better feature extraction and utilization.

 For a relative pose (odometry) estimation, latent representations are extracted from a set of two consecutive monocular images $\mathbf{x}_V$.
 Ideally, we want our visual encoder $f_{\text{vision}}$ to learn geometrically meaningful features rather than features overfitted with appearance or context.
 For this reason, instead of using a PoseNet model \cite{kendall2015posenet}, as commonly found in other DL-based VO approaches \cite{zhou2017unsupervised,Zhan2018,Yin2018}, we use a FlowNet-style architecture, i.e. FlowNetSimple \cite{Fischer2015} as our feature encoder.
-Flownet provides features that are suited for optical flow prediction, which highly contributes to the motion detection.
+Flownet provides features that are suited for optical flow prediction, which highly contributes to the {ego-motion} detection.
 The network consists of nine convolutional layers.
-The size of the receptive fields gradually reduces from 7$\times$7 to 5$\times$5 and finally 3$\times$3, with stride two for the first six.
+The size of the receptive fields gradually reduces from 7$\times$7 to 5$\times$5 and finally 3$\times$3, with stride two for the first six {layers}.
 Each layer is followed by a ReLU nonlinearity except for the last one, and we use the features from the last convolutional layer $\mathbf{a}_V$ as our visual feature.
-We initialize the visual encoder with the weights of a model that was pre-trained on the FlyingChairs dataset\footnote{https://lmb.informatik.uni-freiburg.de/resources/datasets/FlyingChairs.en.html}, since training from scratch would require larger amounts of data compared with our dataset size.
-The Visual Encoder (FlowNet) is employed to learn visual-inertial odometry and LIDAR-vision odometry, as shown in Figure \ref{fig: visual-inertial framework} and \ref{fig: LIDAR-vision framework}.
+We initialize the visual encoder with the weights of a model that was pre-trained on the FlyingChairs dataset\footnote{https://lmb.informatik.uni-freiburg.de/resources/datasets/FlyingChairs.en.html}, since training from scratch would require {a} larger {amount} of data compared with our dataset size.

 For a global relocalization task, we instead use Residual Neural Network (ResNet) \cite{he2016deep} to extract features from a set of single images.
 Both structure and appearance features contribute to the retrieval of absolute poses in the 3D scene that has been visited before.
-Hence, visual features should best capture the entire scene.
-We adopt ResNet18, consisting of 18 layers convolutional layers with skip connections, and modify it by introducing an average pooling layer and a full-connected layer at the end, that map the features after ResNet18 to a $d$ dimension visual feature $\mathbf{a}_V$.
-The Visual Encoder (ResNet) is used in the depth-vision based relocalization, as illustrated in Figure \ref{fig: depth-vision framework}.
+Hence, visual features should capture the entire scene.
+We adopt ResNet18, consisting of 18 layers convolutional layers with skip connections, and modify it by introducing an average pooling layer and a full-connected layer at the end, that {transform} the features after ResNet18 to a $d$ dimension visual feature $\mathbf{a}_V$.